 Management Of DNR Orders By Nurses

 If you have questions about a DNR order issue, or have been contacted by the nursing board, call to schedule a free legal consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.

 “Do Not Resuscitate” (DNR) orders offer a compassionate option for patients, allowing them to apply their values and preferences to the amount of care they wish to receive in the event of a cardiac arrest or respiratory arrest.
 DNR orders can be implemented at any time during a patient’s life (not just at the end of life) and they can be rescinded and/or reinstated at any time.